Boreas618/Notes/operating-systems/scheduling.md

 ### High Response Ratio First

+**Normalized turnaround time**: the ratio of turn around time to service time.
 $$
 R=\frac{\text{Waiting Time}+\text{Expected Service Time}}{\text{Expected Service Time}}
 $$

+**Pros**: balance short jobs and starving jobs at the same time.
+Not prone to starvation.

+**Cons**: have to predict the future.

 ### Multi-Level Feedback Scheduling

 <img src="https://p.ipic.vip/f7awx4.png" alt="Screenshot 2023-06-18 at 5.09.57 AM" style="zoom:50%;" />

 Job starts in highest priority queue.

-If timeout expires, drop one level and if timeout doesn't expire, push up one level.
+* If timeout expires, drop one level,
+* If timeout doesn't expire, push up one level.

-The result approximates SRTF.
+The result **approximates SRTF**.
 CPU bound jobs drop like a rock and short-running I/O bound job stay near top.

 Scheduling must be done between the queues: